PhDN/NoCheat/devdocs.md

 Run the command `npm --prefix src/front run build` to build the website.

 ### 4. Running the server
 Run the command `python src/back/main.py` to start the NoCheat server.
-The default port it serves its content from is 80, so for development purposes it may be more suitable to append `-p <port-number>` to the command (e.g. `-p 8080` to run from port `localhost:8080`).
+Then visit `localhost:8080` via a browser to view the website.
+The default port it serves its content from is currently 8080 for development purposes.
+To test a different port, append `-p <port-number>` to the command (e.g. `-p 80` to run from port `localhost:80`).

 ## How to test the software
 For running tests, complete at least steps 1 and 2 for building the software.